LongQT-sea/intel-igpu-passthru/macOS_README.md

 > [!Important]
 > * Ensure your iGPU is supported.
 See the [Dortania Intel iGPU Guide](https://dortania.github.io/GPU-Buyers-Guide/modern-gpus/intel-gpu.html).
 > * This document is a reference — you may need to adjust it for your iGPU device ID.
-> * Follow these steps only if macOS is already installed and the OpenCore EFI folder has been copied to the EFI partition of your macOS disk.
+> * Follow these steps only if macOS is already installed and the OpenCore EFI folder has been copied to the EFI partition on your macOS startup disk.
 > * DVMT Pre-Allocated in the BIOS should be set to 128 MB or higher.
 > * Ensure you are using [Legacy Mode](https://github.com/LongQT-sea/intel-igpu-passthru?tab=readme-ov-file#proxmox-ve) for iGPU passthrough.